J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 colored bracts.
 Hardy biennial or perennial to 3 feet, with large, handsome

 rosettes of woolly leaves.
 S. Europe.
-Used in cookery & to flavor wines
+Zone 4.
+Used in cookery and to flavor

 'VATICAN CLARY'.
 Large white flowers tinged pink, with light bracts, often